+Chapter Six

-Chapter Six Student Application for Financial Aid (Return to Table of Contents)
+Student Application for Financial Aid

 Students are required to submit aid applications on an annual basis.
 Priority consideration for receipt of financial aid funds administered by the Financial Aid Office shall be given to students who submit all required documentation by the assigned priority filing date.